Editorial Standards

 What is IRS Form 4868

 Form 4868, Application for Automatic Extension of Time To File, lets you request an extra six months to file your federal individual income tax return.
 No reason is required.
-You must request the extension by the regular due date, which for most people in 2025 was Tuesday, April 15.
+You must request the extension by the regular due date, which for most people in 2026 is Wednesday, April 15.
 If you need it, you then have until October 15 to file.

 Here is the part many people miss.
 The extension moves your paperwork deadline, not your payment deadline.
 When you file Form 4868, you estimate your total tax, subtract what you have already paid through withholding and estimates, then pay the balance by the April due date to reduce interest and penalties.